 If you want to play QWOP, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

-QWOP has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in QWOP which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Mouse And Keyboard